‘Palestine civil resistance will succeed, for you can kill a person, not a movement’—a conversation with Anne de Jong

-Sara Azeem: There are conflicts all around, what made the Middle East attractive for your study?
+Sara Azeem: There are conflicts all around, what about the Middle East made it attractive for your study?

 Anne de Jong: Well, first I think was the complete shock that everything you knew about a particular area was wrong.
-I considered myself a critical, open-minded student but when I went there, it was so different in every aspect that I just couldn’t stop wondering how that came about.
-Like the idea that conflict has two sides, as is the everyday experience of living in a Palestinian town, its culture.
+I considered myself a critical, open-minded student already but when I went there, it was so different.
+So completely different in every aspect that I just couldn’t stop wondering how that came about.
+Part of that is, as I write in some of my articles, the idea that conflict has two sides, as is the everyday experience of living in a Palestinian town, its culture.
 And everything you had previously learned was so opposite to reality that it really drew my attention.
 It is one of the most horrific injustices and it’s ongoing.
 I am an academic/activist or activist/academic and I think it is impossible to disconnect the universities—the academy—and knowledge from power and politics in the world around us.
 It should not be disconnected, like on one side there is the academy and on the other the society that we study.
-It is part of how we look at life and how we make policy and how materials are distributed and how we view the world around us.
+It [academy] is part of how we look at life and how we make policy and how materials are distributed and how we view the world around us.
 Given this, if you encounter a situation so unjust, I believe, to not write about it is almost being complicit.

 Could you share a moment, or an example, to elaborate on this?

-One that I encountered immediately was the idea that there is an Israel and there is a Palestine, and people think they are fighting each other.
-And when you get there you see there’s no simple dichotomy, no binary distinction, not geographically, not demographically, not ideologically.
+One that I encountered immediately was the idea that there is an Israel and there is a Palestine.
+People think that there is an Israel and next to it there is a Palestine and they are fighting each other.
+And when you get there, you see there is no simple dichotomy, no binary distinction, not geographically, not demographically, not ideologically.
 Geographically the region that we know as Israel and Occupied Palestine Territories including Gaza and East Jerusalem is all under Israeli control one way or another.
-There is no Palestinian entity but rather, say, the Bantustans of apartheid South Africa.
+There is no Palestinian entity but rather the Bantustans of apartheid South Africa.
 Israel never set their outer borders.
-If you cross the 1967 Green Line (border), there’s no sign.
+If you cross the 1967 Green Line (border), there’s no sign, you wouldn’t even notice it.
 You go in and out of it without noticing any distinction between the Israel where Israelis live and the Palestine where Palestinians live.
 This is because 1.5 million Israeli citizens are Palestinians and more than 500,000 Israeli settlers live in the West Bank.
 So that rigid, binary distinction just holds no reflection of the reality on the ground.

-How important do you think is the lens through which to view the conflict?
-To many westerners, it is a story of intransigent conflict while others argue it is a colonial struggle…
+How important do you think is the lens from which to view the conflict?
+To many westerners it is a story of intransigent conflict while others argue it is a colonial struggle…

-You have argued for emphasis on the knowledge-making process and revival of subjugated knowledge to understand what you call the cacophony of the Palestinian experience.
+In your work, you argue for an emphasis on the knowledge-making process and revival of subjugated knowledge to understand what you call the ‘cacophony of the Palestinian experience’.
 Could you elaborate?

 Could you talk more about how the Zionist movement played the underdog and how it gathered support internationally?